Kelly Hsieh

-Hsieh Wu-ch'iao (謝武樵 (Xiè Wǔqiáo)), also known as Kelly Hsieh, is a Taiwanese politician who has served as the Representative to the United Kingdom for Taiwan since 24 July 2020.
+Hsieh Wu-ch'iao (謝武樵 (Xiè Wǔqiáo)), also known as Kelly Hsieh, is a Taiwanese politician and diplomat who has served as the Representative to the United Kingdom for Taiwan since 24 July 2020.

 Education

 Hsieh obtained his bachelor's degree in diplomacy from National Chengchi University.

 Representative to the United Kingdom

 Hsieh succeeded David Lin as Taiwan's representative to the United Kingdom on the 24th of July 2020 after Lin's retirement announcement from the position the month prior in June.

 Invitation to the state funeral of Elizabeth II

 Despite Taiwan not having any official diplomatic relations with the United Kingdom, Hsieh, as the ROC's representative to the United Kingdom was "specially invited" by the British government to add Taiwan's condolences to the condolence book of Elizabeth II at Lancaster House in London on the 18th of September 2022.